Governance/rtgov/samples/jbossas/slamonitor/readme.txt

 NOTE: The components are as follows:

-- acs: this component represents the active collections responsible for collecting the information to be presented via the REST service.

 - epn: this component represents the Event Processor Network (EPN) used to calculate response times and detect SLA violations.